cvet/fonline/README.md

 #### Statically linked packages

-These packages included to this repository and linked statically to our binaries.
+These packages included to this repository, will compile and link statically to our binaries.
 They are located in ThirdParty directory.

 * ACM by Abel - sound file format reader